-Set the base station control channel generate frequency directly in MHz using the $\blacktriangle \lor$ (Up/Down), and $\blacklozenge \lor$ (Left/Right) keys, numeric keypad, and spin knob.
-The Control Chnl field displays the closest corresponding Control Channel number as determined by the Band Plan Table, which may result in a negative channel number if the specified frequency is less than the Band Plan Table's Base Frequency.
-Note: The CCTx setting is updated accordingly, or can be used to enter the channel number instead.
+This selection sets the base station control channel generate frequency directly in MHz using the ▲ ▼ (Up/Down) and ◀ ▶ (Left/Right) keys, numeric keypad, and spin knob.
+The Control Chal field displays the closest corresponding Control Channel number as determined by the Band Plan Table, which may result in a negative channel number if the specified frequency is less than the Band Plan Table's Base Frequency.
+Note: The CCTx setting is updated accordingly or can be used to enter the channel number instead.